strohs/aws-cda-notes/study-notes-JUNE2018.md

 ## Beanstalk key architecture components
 * Applications are the high level structure in beanstalk
+    * An Elastic Beanstalk application is a logical collection of Elastic Beanstalk components, including environments, versions, and environment configurations
+* Environment
+    * An environment is a version that is deployed onto AWS resources.
+Each environment runs only a single application version at a time, however you can run the same version or different versions in many environments at the same time
 * Either you entire application is one EB application OR
     * each logical component of your application can be a EB application OR
-     * a EB environment within an application
+        * an EB environment within an application
 * Applications can have multiple environments (Prod, Staging, Dev, V1,V2,etc) or functional type (front-end, back-end)
 * Environments are either single instances or scalable
 * Environments are either web server environments or worker environments